The only thing I wanted to do was, add to my informative post on Racial Identity and Passing.

 Well, suffice it to write that all things being possible in the 21st Century judging a person’s race via their phenotype may not be as easy as it was in the 1930s (Especially, if one can afford cosmetic surgery).

-But in the 1930’s the most noticeable attributes of a individual’s Phenotype were Facial Features (Nose, Lips) and Hair.
+But in the 1930s the most noticeable attributes of an individual’s Phenotype were Facial Features (Nose, Lips) and Hair.

 An Artist IMITATING Life, Imitating Art